 Working In a Call-Center in Portugal

-It is extremely easy to get a job in a call-center.
+It is extremely easy to get a job in a call center.
 It needs virtually no qualifications at all.
-Speaking English is all the qualification you need.
+Speaking English is the only qualification you need.
 Though, it’s always helpful if you speak another language.
-Keep in mind that working in a call-center means being on the phone all day.
+Keep in mind that working in a call center means being on the phone all day.
 This means that you need to be patient and be able to connect with people easily.

 Positions in Teleperformance are often directly for the company.
 Sometimes the company subcontracts other corporations.
 This is not limited to customer service, but also other positions for organizations like Microsoft, for example.
 Wages start at around €9 an hour depending on the job.
 Additionally, employees generally rate the work climate positively.

-You might find the best job opportunities in Apple.
-In Portugal, the famous American company also has a call-center.
+You might find the best job opportunities at Apple.
+In Portugal, the famous American company also has a call center.
 They are continually searching for skilled, talented professionals who want to work for one of the world’s leading businesses.
 You’d most probably be doing customer support work.
-Depending on the job, salaries in the call-center start from around €9 to €10 per hour, and roles are available in more than one Portuguese region.
+Depending on the job, salaries in the call center start from around €9 to €10 per hour, and roles are available in more than one Portuguese region.